CGJennings/se3docs/docs/um-release-notes.md

 * Further work on rewriting the script libraries to separate documentation from the libraries themselves and rewrite them in the more modern JS allowed by the recent engine update.
 * `StrangeEons.fileBugReport` updated to link to a partially completed contact form; this also affects the **Help/Report a Bug** menu item.
-* The **Document Browser** is *deprecated*.
-In a future version, searchable API documentation will be accessible from the (system) Web browser.
-Plug-ins that rely on the document browser and associated text indexing classes will no longer work after this change.
+* The **Document Browser** has been removed.
+Related help links, which are now found under **Help/Developer Help**, display documentation in the default platform Web browser.
+Plug-ins that rely on the document browser no longer work.
 * The command line option `--xDisableGestures` was removed.

 ### Script library changes